garrisonhh/sdl-iso-project/README.md

 make config=release
 ```

-the executable will now be generated in the root folder of the project. make sure to run it from the root directory, or the assets will not load properly.
+the executable needs to know where the assets are located, so don't move it from the build directory.

 ## sources